• Skip to primary navigation

 23

-Notes: This assumes that students don't work or work marginally during school, maintain an average amount of student loan debt, and get average employment after graduation
+Notes: This assumes students don't work or work marginally during school, carry an average amount of student loan debt, and find average employment after graduation.

 High Achiever Gen Z Net Worth By Age

-Now that you've seen what average is, what does it take to be above average?
-Well, anything better than the chart above is above-average.
-But I want to give you a stretch goal.
-I call this the high achiever Gen Z net worth by age.
+Now that you've seen average, what does it take to be well above it?
+Anything better than the chart above beats the pack, but I want to give you a real stretch goal.
+I call this the high achiever Gen Z net worth by age, and getting there starts with paying off student loans faster.

-• Save at least 25% of your income - can be through both personal savings or through employer matches to a retirement plan.
-(Read: How To Save For Retirement)
+• Save at least 25% of your income — through personal savings and employer retirement matches combined

 Age